Tatra Mountains: Ownership and border disputes

 By the end of the First Polish Republic, the border with the Kingdom of Hungary in the Tatras was not exactly defined.
 The Tatras became an unoccupied borderland.
 On 20 November 1770, under the guise of protection against the epidemic of plague in the Podolia, an Austrian army entered into Polish land and formed a cordon sanitaire, seizing Sądecczyzna, Spiš and Podhale.
 Two years later, the First Partition of Poland allocated the lands to Austria.
-In 1824, Zakopane region and area around Morskie Oko were purchased from the authorities of the Austrian Empire by a Hungarian Emanuel Homolacs.
-When Austria-Hungary was formed in 1867, the Tatra Mountains have become a natural border between the two states of the dual monarchy, but the border itself still has not been exactly determined.
+In 1824, Zakopane region and the area around Morskie Oko were purchased from the authorities of the Austrian Empire by a Hungarian, Emanuel Homolacs.
+When Austria-Hungary was formed in 1867, the Tatra Mountains became a natural border between the two states of the dual monarchy, but the border itself has not been exactly determined.
 In 1889, a Polish Count Władysław Zamoyski purchased at auction the Zakopane region along with the area around Morskie Oko.
 Due to numerous disputes over land ownership in the late 19th century, attempts were made at the delimitation of the border.
-They were fruitless until 1897, and the case went to an international court which determined on 13 September 1902 the exact course of the Austro-Hungarian border in the disputed area.
+They were fruitless until 1897, and the case went to an international court, which determined on 13 September 1902 the exact course of the Austro-Hungarian border in the disputed area.

 A new round of border disputes between Poland and Czechoslovakia started immediately after the end of the First World War, when these two countries were established.
 Among other claims, Poland claimed ownership of a large part of the Spiš region.
 This claim also included additional parts of the Tatra Mountains.
 After several years of border conflicts, the first treaty (facilitated by the League of Nations) was signed in 1925, with Poland receiving a small northernmost part of the Spiš region, immediately outside (to the north-east of) the Tatra Mountains, thus not changing the border in the mountains themselves.
-During the Second World War there were multiple attempts by both sides of the conflict to occupy more land, but the final treaty signed in 1958 (valid until present day) preserved the border line agreed in 1925.
+During the Second World War there were multiple attempts by both sides of the conflict to occupy more land, but the final treaty signed in 1958 (valid until the present day) preserved the border line agreed in 1925.